After Hours Information For Patients

 Book an appointment at your regular GP.

-Home and nursing home visits are available for locations between Upper Coomera and South Tweed.
-Locations include:
+Home and nursing home visits are available for urgent medical needs in locations between Upper Coomera and South Tweed.

 - Mermaid Waters

 View our full Gold Coast service area here.

 Home visits are available where deemed medically necessary during all after hours periods.